How To Easily Decrypt Fallout 76 Nuke Launch Code In Under 5 Minutes

 1. Go to nucacrypt.com.

-2. In the Key Letters text field, enter the incomplete keyphrase you noted down earlier, typing question marks or underscores to donate missing letters as shown below.
+3. In the text field at the top, enter the incomplete keyworde you noted down earlier, typing question marks or underscores to denote missing letters, as shown in the screenshot below.

-3. In the Letters and Numbers fields, enter the letters and numbers from all eight launch code pieces, keeping the sequence of the letters and numbers the same.
+4. Enter the letters and numbers from all eight launch code pieces into the corresponding fields below, keeping the sequence the same for both.

 Note that you may get more than one solution and that each attempt consumes a Nuclear Keycard.
 If it is manageable, try to match the number of Nuclear Keycards in your inventory with the number of solutions that the app churns out.